Beauty9527/DeepCorr/README.md

 tf_train_for_SR_as_label.py is used to train the model
 tf_infer_for_SR_as_label.py is used to predict and decode the corrected reads
-coverage_count3.0.py is used to count the percent of bases in long reads that covered by short reads
+coverage_count3.0.py is used to count the percent of bases in long reads that covered by short reads draw.py is used to show the results in a figure
 ##
-for yeast PacBio dataset, minimap2 should add the parameters "minimap2 --split-prefix=tmp -ax sr -t"
+for yeast PacBio dataset, minimap2 process should add the parameters "minimap2 --split-prefix=tmp -ax sr -t"